sonic-net/SONiC/doc/fwutil/fwutil.md

 **Note:** the default option is _--image=current_

-#### 2.2.2.4 Auto-update commands
+#### 2.2.2.4 `update all` commands

 ##### 2.2.2.4.1 Overview
-The purpose of the auto-update commands group is to provide and interface for automatic fw updates of various platform components based on the boot option and the platform firmware update configuration file - "platform_components.json".
+The purpose of the `update all` commands group is to provide and interface for automatic fw updates of various platform components based on the boot option and the platform firmware update configuration file - "platform_components.json".

 The existing FWutil infra supports the upgrade of platform components which can be performed during run time.
 The SSD upgrade for certain platforms requires the unmount of the filesystems and this needs to be incorporated as part of the reboot scripts.